Yes expect to find around 1 to 50 mg (milligrams) of caffeine in a single serving of coffee ice cream.

-Some ice cream makers may use coffee extracts to make their ice cream, while some may use actual coffee.
+Some ice cream makers use coffee extracts, while others use actual coffee.

 If the coffee extract is used, you may have a higher concentration of caffeine in your coffee ice cream.
 This is because coffee extracts have more caffeine than actual coffee.